Latest Color Techniques Used By Your Stylist

 Dreams aside, the real version of your dream color is usually far from anything even resembling natural highlights.
 It’s brassy and streaky, all wrong for your lifestyle and skin tone.
 Ladies, life is too short for bad hair color.
 We’re over it.

 To help remedy the problem and ensure you’re spending money on the most natural, flattering color, we tracked down George Papanikolas, Matrix Celebrity Stylist.
 He’s known around the world for warm, beautiful hair colors that look sun-brightened and laidback.
-Instead of stripy or obvious highlights, his work is so subtle you’d never noticed the variation in color didn’t happen naturally.
+Instead of stripy or obvious highlights, his work is so subtle you’d never noticed the variation of your ash blonde or dark brown hair color didn’t happen naturally.

 If you’re wondering how to take your highlights from “high school prom” to “beach babe,” stick around.
 Papanikolas is about to lay down some undeniable truths about getting flattering highlights.